 Banksias are very popular plants in cultivation because of their colourful flowers, dramatic foliage and their role in attracting birds to the garden.
 They are successfully grown in every state and territory of Australia - provided that species are selected that are suited to the environment where they are cultivated.
 One of the problems faced by growers is the difficulty in successfully growing Western Australian species in areas of the east coast where there are wet, humid summers.

 The Banksia Study Group was set up to address this and other issues.
 Some broad aims of the group are to:

 Note that the Study Group's interests do not include those species which were formerly classified as Dryandra.
 The Dryandra Study Group remains active and concentrates on the 'Dryandra Group' of banksias.

 From the beginnings of the Study Group in 1971 up until about 2000, ten reports were published documenting the work of the Study Group members.
 Subsequently, regular newsletters were, and continue to be, published several times per year to record activities and experiences of Group members in cultivating banksias and in keeping up to date on scientific knowledge of the genus.

 Two of the early reports are still available and newsletters published over recent years are available for download.

-Photographs of almost half of the 75 species of Banksia have been incorporated into the Banksia section of the main ANPSA website.
+Photographs of about 50 species of Banksia have been incorporated into the Banksia section of the main ANPSA website.
 Each photograph is accompanied by a concise plant profile which includes natural distribution, taxonomy, plant description, cultivation and propagation.